Auto Accidents Caused By Construction Zones

 - Temporary Raised Rumble Strips for Flagging Operations – Are used in addition to regular warning signs/devices on the approach to flagging operations where additional alertness is required of drivers approaching flagging operations.

-- More In-depth Process Reviews and Training – Review three projects per district and four districts per year and conduct hands on training.
+- More In-depth Process Reviews and Training – Review three projects per district and four districts per year and conduct hands-on training.
 The current training topic – crash cushions.

 Is it working?

 While the numbers continue to go down, both in the U.S. and Florida, Florida still ranks as one of the top three states indicating additional training and awareness is still needed.
+Please contact our Fort Lauderdale personal injury lawyer for more legal help.

 Fatality Analysis Reporting System (FARS)